galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

     ![](../images/image.png)

 If we go back to the FASTQC output and scroll down to the "Adapter Content" section, we can see that Illumina Small RNA adapters are present in ~80% of our reads.
 The next step is to remove these artificial adaptors because they will not map to the reference genome.
+If your reads contain a different adapter, update the **Adapter sequence to be trimmed off** in the next section (`Trim Galore!`).

     ![](../images/image.png)